-These comments are submitted by numerous organizations representing thousands of individuals who live, work, and recreate near surface coal mining operations that are regulated under the Surface Mining Control and Reclamation Act of 1977 ("SMCRA"), who will be adversely affected within the meaning of applicable statutes if the proposed rulemaking is finalized as written, and who vigorously object to the "Clarification of Provisions Related to the Issuance of Ten-Day Notices to State Regulatory Authorities and Enhancement of Corrective Action for State Regulatory Program Issues" (RIN 1029-AC77)(85 Federal Register 28904).
-A list of the organizations and individuals submitting these comments is attached hereto as Addendum 1.
+These comments are submitted by numerous organizations representing thousands of individuals who live, work, and recreate near surface coal mining operations that are regulated under the Surface Mining Control and Reclamation Act of 1977 ("SMCRA" or "the Act"), who will be adversely affected and aggrieved within the meaning of applicable statutes if the proposed rulemaking is finalized as written, and who vigorously object to the Recission of the "Ten-Day-Notices And Corrective Action for State Regulatory Program Issues" Rule, Issued April 9, 2024, as published on June 16, 2025 at 90 Federal Register 25174 - 25180 (the 2025 TDN Proposed Rule").
+These comments are timely filed on July 16, 2025, which is the final date for comments noted in the June 16 proposed rulemaking.